 Q: Where and when does the technician ham radio class meet?

 A: The technician ham radio class will meet on 10 consecutive Tuesday evenings at ALEXANDRIA POLICE HQ., 3600 Wheeler Avenue, Alexandria, VA.
 The class will start at 7:00 p.m. and end at approximately 9:00 p.m.
+However, until COVID restrictions are eased we are meeting via Zoom.

 Q: Will there be ham radio class homework?